Pikachu973/PikaGen/README.md

 5. Updates?
 Yes.

+6. Suggested amount of threads?
+Using more threads will make the gen+checker more faster.
+But using too much threads will cause rate limits, and your proxies could get banned.
+I suggest using 150 threads max, and if you don't want to get rate limit or get your proxies banned, you should only use 100 threads max!

 ---

 **WARNING: THIS GENERATOR IS ONLY FOR EDUCATIONAL AND TESTING PURPOSES.
 BY USING THIS TOOL YOU MUST AGREE THAT, WE WILL NOT BE RESPONSIBLE FOR ANY ILLEGAL USAGE OF THIS SOFTWARE.**